MediaWind/react_kiosk_engine/docs/jsonFormat.md

 }
 ```

-Here is a simplified representation of the keyboard configuration.

 The `layout` property is required.
 You can use layouts that are already implemented:
 - `classic`: first row are special characters and numbers, the three following rows are letters, finally the last row are actions such as shift/capslock, switch between special characters and numbers, the spacebar, enter and delete.
 - `compact`: first row are special characters and numbers, the two following rows are letters, finally the last row are actions described in the `classic` layout.